 Introduction

-The Bitaxe Gamma from Solo Satoshi is a powerful open-source Bitcoin miner featuring the advanced BM1370 3nm ASIC chip from the Bitmain s21 pro.
+The Bitaxe Gamma Bitcoin Solo Miner from Solo Satoshi, now equipped with the Dark Horse fin-pin heatsink is a powerful open-source Bitcoin miner featuring the advanced BM1370 3nm ASIC chip from the Bitmain s21 pro.
 Known for its impressive efficiency and modular design, it’s ideal for solo miners looking to maximize hashrate on a flexible platform.
 This guide explains in detail how to overclock Bitaxe Gamma to improve performance while maintaining system stability and hardware longevity.

 Understanding the BM1370 ASIC

 The BM1370 is a SHA-256 ASIC (Application Specific Intergrated Circuit) built using a 3nm process.
-At stock settings, 525 MHz and 1150 mV; it delivers approximately 1.1 TH/s with an efficiency of 15 J/TH.
-This baseline already makes it one of the most efficient small-scale Bitcoin mining rigs on the market.
+At stock settings, 525 MHz and 1150 mV; it delivers approximately 1.2 TH/s with an efficiency of 15 J/TH.
+This baseline already makes it one of the most efficient ASIC chips on the market.
 However, with controlled overclocking, performance can be increased substantially.

 Understanding how to overclock Bitaxe Gamma starts with knowing how the ASIC behaves under different voltages and frequencies.
 Each chip has a performance ceiling, and identifying it requires both incremental tuning and careful temperature management.